 Do you use RACI charts, and how useful do you find them?
 Are there any other versions you use that you simply love (or hate!) and want to share?
 Post in the comments below to continue the conversation!

-Don’t forget to check the RACI chart template we’ve set up – it’s got everything you need to create RACI charts that are clear and that you’ll actually use throughout your project.
+Don't forget to check the RACI chart template we've set up—it's got everything you need to create RACI charts that are clear and that you'll actually use in your next project.

 Interested in other flavors of RACI?
 Learn about RACI 2.0 here.